brequet/robot-log-enhancer-module/README.md

 To build the module yourself, follow these steps:

 1. Clone the repository.
-2. Run `npm install` to install dependencies.
+2. Run `pnpm install` to install dependencies.
-3. Use the command `npm run build` to compile the project.
+3. Use the command `pnpm run build` to compile the project.
 The output will be `dist/robot-log-enhancer.umd.js`.